 U.S. Bank Stadium is now open, and the Vikings continued the Minnesota-Wisconsin rivalry by beating the Green Bay Packers in its 1st regular season game.
+Last August 3, it hosted a preseason tour soccer match in which Chelsea beat AC Milan 3-1.
 It will host Super Bowl LII in February 2018, and the 2019 NCAA Final Four.
 900 South 5th Street at Centennial (Kirby Puckett) Place.
 Metrodome station on Light Rail.

 * Mall of America and sites of Metropolitan Stadium and the Metropolitan Sports Center.
 In contrast to their performance at the Metrodome, the Vikings were far more successful at their first home, while the Twins were not (in each case, playing there from 1961 to 1981).

 In fact, the Met had one deck along the 3rd base stands and in the right field bleachers, two decks from 1st base to right field and in the left field bleachers, and three decks behind home plate.
 Somebody once said the stadium looked like an Erector set that a kid was putting together, before his mother called him away to dinner and he never finished it.
 At 45,919 seats, it had a capacity that was just fine for baseball; but at 48,446, it was too small for the NFL.